Why grass fed beef?

 Why do you practice rotational grazing?

 Rotational grazing (moving cattle from pasture to pasture) is good for the cattle, the feed, and the land.
+Cattle typically consume only the top growth which is the most nutrient dense and then moved on, allowing a long rest and regrowth stage.

 Are the cattle fed any genetically modified grass or soy?